COPD Tests & Diagnosis

 Bronchodilator Challenge: COPD patients do not usually respond greatly to bronchodilation treatments (as are used for patients with asthma).
 This test distinguishes between patients with asthma and those with COPD.

 Every COPD patient has a unique case, involving his very own symptoms, severity, medical history and prognosis.
 Talk with your doctor about the various tests available to diagnose and monitor the progression and treatment of COPD.
 Ask your health care provider which of these diagnostic tests are right for your own COPD case.

-Do You Qualify for Our New COPD Clinical Trial?
+See If You Qualify for Our COPD Clinical Trial